Body Symphonies 300 Hour Yoga Teacher and Practitioner Training

 Assignments will be completed during the course between modules.

-You will be expected to shadow 38 classes of at least an hour and a half from different teachers.
+You will be expected to shadow 38 classes from different teachers during the course of the training.

 Each participant will receive one to one mentorship every 6 weeks (the time frame may change depending on participant numbers).